International collaborations and activities on health technology assessment

 The Heads of HTA Agencies Group (HAG) is a collaborative network with over 30 European healthcare agencies from more than 20 participating countries.
 Its main purposes are to advance strategic collaboration in HTA and support the European Commission, HTACG, and national systems in preparing for the implementation of HTAR.
 NOMA is a member of the HAG and leads the working group for communication.

-Joint Nordic HTA-Bodies (JNHB)
+Joint Nordic HTA-Bodies

 Joint Nordic HTA-Bodies (JNHB, formerly known as FINOSE) is a collaboration including the Danish Medicines Council (DMC), the Finnish Medicines Agency (Fimea), Landspitali - The National University Hospital of Iceland, the Dental and Pharmaceutical Benefits Agency (TLV) in Sweden and NOMA.
-The JNHB collaboration concerns pharmaceutical products.
+The JNHB collaboration concerns only pharmaceutical products.

 Nordic HTA Network